Vegan nutrition: Omega-3 fatty acids

 Flaxseeds are a rich source of ALA, the precursor to DHA and EPA, the omega-3 fatty acids.

 Walnuts are another rich source of ALA, the precursor to DHA and EPA, the omega-3 oils.

 Experts have not established recommended amounts for omega-3 fatty acids, except for ALA (α-Linolenic acid).
 The human body can use ALA to synthesize DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid).
 However, this only works efficiently if the ratio between omega 3 (mainly in flaxseed, chia seeds) to omega 6 (mainly in sunflower oil) does not exceed 1:5.

-Major vegan sources of the essential omega-3 fatty acid ALA include walnuts, flaxseeds and flaxseed oil, canola (rapeseed) oil, algae oil, hempseeds and hempseed oil, olive oil, and avocado.
+Major vegan sources of the essential omega-3 fatty acid ALA include walnuts, chia seeds, flaxseeds and flaxseed oil, canola (rapeseed) oil, algae oil, hempseeds and hempseed oil, olive oil, and avocado.

 While there is little evidence of adverse health or cognitive effects due to DHA deficiency in adult vegetarians or vegans, fetal and breast milk levels remain a concern.
+A 2025 review found that vegan diets had significantly reduced concentrations of DHA and EPA.

 DHA supplements derived from DHA-rich microalgae are available, and the human body can also convert DHA to EPA.

 Calcium

 It is recommended that vegans eat three servings per day of a high-calcium food, such as fortified plant milks, green leafy vegetables, seeds, tofu, or other calcium-rich foods, and take a calcium supplement as necessary.

 In a 2023 review, vegan diets were shown to have a lower calcium intake than omnivorous or vegetarian diets.

 Consuming a vegan diet is associated with lower bone mineral density (BMD).
 It is unclear if the magnitude is clinically relevant, but it seems that vegans tend to have higher fracture rates.

 However, diet quality is not always considered in studies.
-High quality vegan or vegetarian diets may therefore afford the same bone health as omnivorous diets.
+High-quality vegan or vegetarian diets may therefore afford the same bone health as omnivorous diets.
 When sufficient vitamin D and calcium are consumed, there seems to be no difference in bone health.